GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

  - Calculate Receiver Functions: performing transformation and deconvolution to ZRT or QLT coordinate system
  - Quality filtering on RFs: discard bad results by filtering
  - Analyse RF to identify multiples
- - Perform 1D Earth structure inversion
+ - Perform analysis such as 1D Earth structure inversion, H-k stacking, etc...

 There are a number of manuals and literature about RF.
 You can refer to examples provided by [Charles Ammon](http://eqseis.geosc.psu.edu/~cammon/HTML/RftnDocs/rftn01.html), manuals